 All farms had low levels of coliforms in bulk tank milk (1.2 cfu/mL, 95% CI: 0.3-2.1), indicating excellent hygiene practices at milking time (Jayarao and Wolfgang, 2003).
+Coliform counts did not differ between the three facility types.
 Bedded pack farms in the current study had very low coliform counts in BTM (1 cfu/mL, 95% CI: 0-3), similar to those found for three compost bedded pack farms in a Brazilian study (2.8 cfu/mL; Fávero et al. 2015).
 These low coliform counts are in contrast with previous work describing BTM quality for this kind of facility in the United States.
 Coliform counts for bedded packs in Minnesota in the winter ranged from 15-1,128 cfu/mL (Shane et al., 2010), and the six bedded packs included in Lobeck et al. 2012. had a mean of 63.7 cfu/mL (95% CI: 6-735).
 However, direct comparison of coliform counts between studies may be potentially problematic due to variation in duration of freezer storage (Schukken et al., 1989).
 Although sampled during summer months, Barberg et al. 2007 found that 5 of 12 bedded packs sampled had “high” levels of coliforms in BTM, contributing to their conclusion that “special attention to cow preparation procedures at milking time are a must for achieving satisfactory milk quality when cows are housed in compost dairy barns.”

 Prevalence of Staph. aureus was similar between the five VT bedded pack farms in the current study (9 cfu/mL, 95% CI: 0-21) and the six bedded packs described in Lobeck et al. 2012 (6.2 cfu/mL, 95% CI: 1.3-30.1).
 Farm-level prevalence of Staph. aureus was also fairly low for bedded packs studied in Shane et al. 2010 (3 of 6 farms BTM negative) and Barberg et al. 2007 (only 1 of 12 farms with a “high” level of Staph. aureus).
 Overall, the population of all 21 farms in the current study had a higher amount of Staph. aureus in BTM than the 18 Minnesota farms described in Shane et al. 2010 (43.6 cfu/mL, 95% CI 14-73; vs. 17.3 cfu/mL, 95% CI: 3.3-91.2).
 Although it is not clear how many herds included in previous work on bedded packs were certified organic, the higher prevalence of Staph. aureus amongst farms in the current study is consistent with work comparing organic and conventional dairy systems (Pol and Ruegg, 2007).
+There was no difference in Staph. aureus cfu count between bedded packs, tiestalls, and freestalls.